-1215.05 Case Before the Court [R-20]
+1215.05 Case Before the Court

 When the case is before the court either on appeal, 35 U.S.C.
-141, or in a civil action under
+141, or in a civil action under 35 U.S.C.

-35 U.S.C.
 145, the status of the application in the event of a dismissal must be determined according to the circumstances leading to the dismissal.
 In no event will the application be considered abandoned as of a date prior to the date of the dismissal by reason of the dismissal alone.

-1216 Appeals to Courts [R-46]
+1216 Appeals to Courts

-Rule 304.
-Time for appeal or civil action.
-The time for filing the notice and reasons of appeal to the U.S. Court of Customs and Patent Appeals (rule 302) or for commencing a civil action (rule 303) is sixty days from the date of the decision of the Board of Appeals or the Board of Patent Interferences.
-If a petition for rehearing or reconsideration is filed within thirty days after the date of the decision of the Board of Appeals or Board of Patent Interferences, the time is extended to thirty days after action on the petition.
-No petition for rehearing or reconsideration filed outside the time specified herein after such decision, nor any proceedings on such petition shall operate to extend the period of sixty days hereinabove provided.
-The times specified herein are calendar days.
-If the last day of the time specified for appeal or commencing a civil action falls on a Saturday, Sunday, or legal holiday, the time is extended to the next day which is neither a Saturday, Sunday nor a holiday.
-If a defeated party to an interference has taken an appeal to the U.S. Court of Customs and Patent Appeals and an adverse party has filed notice under 35 U.S.C.
+37 CFR 1.304.
+Time for appeal or civil action. (a) The time for filing the notice and reasons of appeal to the U.S. Court of Appeals for the Federal Circuit (§ 1.302) or for commencing a civil action (§ 1.303) is sixty days from the date of the decision of the Board of Appeals or the Board of Patent Interferences.
+If a request for rehearing or reconsideration, or modification of the decision, is filed within the time provided pursuant to § 1.197(b) or § 1.256(b), the time for filing an appeal or commencing a civil action shall expire at the end of the sixty-day period or thirty days after action on the request, whichever is later.
+The time periods set forth herein are subject to the provisions of § 1.136.

+(b) The times specified herein are calendar days.
+If the last day of the time specified for appeal or commencing a civil action falls on a Saturday, Sunday, or legal holiday, the time is extended to the next day which is neither a Saturday, Sunday, nor a holiday.

+(c) If a defeated party to an interference has taken an appeal to the U.S. Court of Appeals for the Federal Circuit and an adverse party has filed notice under 35 U.S.C.
 141 that he elects to have all further proceedings conducted under 35 U.S.C.
-146 (rule 303(c)), the time for filing a civil action thereafter is specified in 35 U.S.C.
+146 (§ 1.303(c)), the time for filing a civil action thereafter is specified in 35 U.S.C.
 141.

-Files of cases carried to the courts, either by appeal to the Court of Customs and Patent Appeals or by civil action in the District Court for the District of Columbia, are not opened by the Patent and Trademark Office to the public.
+Files of cases carried to the courts, either by appeal to the Court of Appeals for the Federal Circuit or by civil action in the District Court for the District of Columbia, are not opened by the Patent and Trademark Office to the public.

-During the pendency of a suit the application is not under the jurisdiction of the examiner; and any amendment, as one copying claims from a patent for interference purposes, can be admitted only under the provisions of rule 198.
+During the pendency of a suit the application is not under the jurisdiction of the examiner; and any amendment, as one copying claims from a patent for interference purposes, can be admitted only under the provisions of 37 C.F.R. § 1.198.